Derivation of generalized Einstein's equations of gravitation in inertial systems based on a sink flow model of particles: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Doctor Research Foundation of Henan Polytechnic University (Grant No. 72515-466).
-I would like to thank an anonymous reviewer for pointing out some mistakes and providing me some suggestions.
+This work was partly supported by the Doctor Research Foundation of Henan Polytechnic University (Grant No. B2012-069).
+I would like to thank an anonymous reviewer for pointing out some mistakes and providing some suggestions.